 Let's face it: free phones are usually synonymous with crap phones.
 That's what the Optimus U is trying to change - and, at least on paper, it looks like it might just be able to accomplish the task.
 That said, this is a phone sold by LG and US Cellular, both of whom have yet to display real talent when it comes to Android - and there's a lot that could go awry, what with the lack of Flash (both on the camera and in the browser) and the 600 MHz processor.
-So did the two companies succeed?
-Has a free Android phone that doesn't suck finally been made available?

 US Cellular may not have the most impressive lineup of phones in the world, but it would be hard to say no to getting one of them free nonetheless.
 And come December 17th, customers will be able to do just that - get any of US Cellular's phones for just $0.00.

 Actually, it gets even better than that - if you decide to grab an Android device (or any smartphone, for that matter), you'll also receive $100 credit

 towards your first bill.

 While free Android phones are nothing new, it's a rare day when we see the gift coming directly from the carrier itself, especially on the device's launch day.
 However, that's exactly what US Cellular is doing with the Optimus U - come December 13th, the carrier will be touting the latest entry in the Optimus One series of phones for exactly $0.00 after an $80 mail-in-rebate and on a new two-year contract.